BestTimesToVisit.com Logo

 activity

-Beyond the famous overwater bungalows, the true magic of Tahiti lies beneath the surface.
-Explore vibrant coral gardens teeming with colorful fish, graceful rays, and even gentle reef sharks.
-Consider a guided snorkeling tour from a local operator for access to the most pristine and less-trafficked spots.
+Beyond the famous overwater bungalows, the true magic of Tahiti lies beneath the surface of its turquoise lagoons.
+Snorkel or dive amongst vibrant coral formations teeming with colorful fish, sea turtles, and maybe even a gentle reef shark.
+Consider a guided tour to discover the best, less-trafficked spots teeming with marine life.

 Explore the Ancient Marae of Arahurahu